Ashk88/DBSQuo/_pages/event-participation.md

 						Previous
 						Next
 			<a href="#" role="button">
-						Participate now in our events
+						Subscribe to participate in our events
 					</a>